Let’s make school feel better for your child…

 Testing for giftedness and learning disabilities can help you…

-• identify your child’s unique strengths
+• Identify your child’s unique strengths

-• document specific diagnoses for school accommodations and 504 plans
+• Document specific diagnoses for school accommodations and 504 plans

-• empower your child toward gifted education programs
+• Empower your child toward gifted education programs

-• provide helpful resources for parents and teachers
+• Provide helpful resources for parents and teachers

-• facilitate effective interventions with tutors and other professionals
+• Facilitate effective interventions with tutors and other professionals

 Frequently asked questions about giftedness and learning disability assessment: